blosavio/fastester/doc/performance.md

         <p>
           One final note: Fastester displays error bars indicating the standard deviation of the sampled measurements.
 This gives a sense of how tightly the data clusters.
 When the the error bars go negative and the y-axis is logarithmic, Fastester suppresses that particular error bar because it can not be displayed.
-A note highlights this occurence below the chart, and the datum in the details table is called out.
+A note highlights this occurrence below the chart, and the datum in the details table is called out.
         </p>
         <p>
           Linear y-axes always display all error bars.